solyoma/FalconBoard/README.md

       yellow/magenta.
    -  Draw straight lines which may be exactly horizontal or vertical.
    -  Draw rectangles, ellipses or circles
-   -  Each Pen and the Eraser pen widths are adjustable separately.
+   -  Each Pen widths and the Eraser pen width are adjustable separately.
    -  Unlimited Undo/Redo during a single session.
    -  "Unlimited" scrolling from top of "paper" by the keyboard (Left, Right, Up, Down, PgUp,PgDown, Home, End,